How Technology Can Drive a Customer Centric Culture: 3 True Stories

-Developing a customer centric culture in a large enterprise goes beyond addressing a customer by name in an automated email, or segmenting by interest; it is a holistic approach designed to focus on the consumer’s authentic needs.
-This approach enables the enterprise to engage him in a personal way, ensuring that his needs are met at every stage of the customer journey.
+Creating a customer centric culture in a large enterprise goes beyond addressing a customer by name in an automated email, or segmenting by interest..
+A customer centric philosophy enables the enterprise to engage customers in a personal way, ensuring that their needs are met at every stage of the customer journey.

 According to the Harvard Business Review, personalization can deliver five to eight times the ROI on marketing spend and can lift sales by 10% or more.
 One effective way to create a truly customer centric culture is to identify critical moments of need or pain for your customer and deliver time-sensitive service that wows him.
 Visual engagement provides companies with an opportunity to wow customers struggling with a service-related issue.